2015.09.16: patricia park and alexandra kleeman with anelise chen at aaww!

 - PP: was more concerned with getting the cultural context right than with modernization

-- re: the MFA experience: did you workshop the book? how was the journey?
+- re: the MFA experience: did you workshop the book? how was the journey?- AK: i'd recommend getting an MFA with conditions.- you can't really teach writing, but you can expand your mind.

 - feels like the classmates she was closest with/respected the most sit on her shoulders